Youth Leaders » Leadership Development

 Are you a member looking for FCCLA leadership opportunities?
 Are you an officer looking for information to use in your state?
 You've come to the right place!
 Here you can find information on trainings and/or workshop ideas, national and state level opportunities, fundraising projects, and other exciting new ideas.

-Capitol Leadership - join youth leaders from across the country at the nation's Capitol to meet to develop your leadership skills, learn about government relations, and meet with elected officials.
+Join youth leaders from across the country at the nation's Capitol to meet to develop your leadership skills, learn about government relations, and meet with elected officials.

-FCCLA Leadership Academy - gain leadership training and be recognized for your self-improvement efforts.
-There’s an option for everyone through the academy’s four concentrations:
+Gain leadership training and be recognized for your self-improvement efforts.
+There's an option for everyone through the academy's four concentrations:

-- Master State Officer
+State Officer Training

-State Officer Training - network with other officers from across the nation and learn the skills and information that will empower you to lead your state association with confidence.
+Network with other officers from across the nation and learn the skills and information that will empower you to lead your state association with confidence.

-National Team Trainings - connect with members and advisers filling similar roles in other states and gain training and updates from the national organization to help you be successful throughout the year.
+Connect with members and advisers filling similar roles in other states and gain training and updates from the national organization to help you be successful throughout the year.
 Team Training members must be appointed by their state adviser.